 Three sampling methods were used to assess prevalence infection and maximize the chances of catching different fish species.
 The field work took place from mid-June to end of August 2022 and was restricted to unrainy days to limit sampling bias due to meteorological effects.

-The number of samplings for each lake was stated according to the lake area except for minnow traps (Table S2).
+The number of samplings for each lake was established according to the lake area except for minnow traps (Table S2).
 As it requires less time and manipulations, all the 15 minnow traps were set in each lake to maximize the number of captures.
 Animal handling was approved by the Université de Montréal’s animal care committee (protocol number 22-025) and scientific fishing permit was delivered by the Ministère des Forêts, de la Faune et des Parcs (MFFP) of Québec (2022-05-16-1971-15-S-P).

 The minnow trap and seine net samplings were both conducted on the same day for each lake.
 The seine samplings occurred during daytime in habitats lacking big obstacles like trunks and large rocks in which the net can get stuck.
 Two sizes of minnow traps were set at approximately equal distance along the shore, from 4PM to 8PM, to target species that are most active at dusk.
 There were no habitat restrictions for the minnow traps emplacement.
 Half of the traps were baited (3 large and 5 small traps) to sample various feeding preferences and behavioral habits.
 The fishing gear dimensions are available in Table S3.
 All the fishing gear was cleaned between lakes following MFFP recommendations to prevent exotic species contamination.